-Professor of Medical Sciences.
+From 1984 to 1992, he worked at Brown University, USA, as Research Scientist, Assistant and then Associate Professor of Medical Sciences.
 In 1991, he became the Chairman of the Section of Artificial Organs, Biomaterials and Cellular Technology of the Division of Biology and Medicine of Brown University.
 In 1992, he returned to Switzerland as a Professor and Director of Surgical Research Division and Gene Therapy Center at the University Hospital of Lausanne (CHUV).
-Since 2000, Patrick Aebischer is the President of the Swiss Federal Institute of Technology Lausanne (EPFL).
-He is also a Professor in neurosciences and Director of the Neurodegenerative Disease Research Laboratory at the Brain Mind Institute EPFL.

-Furthermore, Patrick Aebischer is founder of three startups: CytoTherapeutics Inc. (1989), Modex Therapeutics Inc. (1996) and Amazentis SA (2007).
+From 2000 to end 2016, Patrick Aebischer is the President of the Swiss Federal Institute of Technology Lausanne (EPFL).
+Furthermore, Patrick Aebischer is founder of three start-ups: CytoTherapeutics Inc. (1989), Modex Therapeutics Inc. (1996) and Amazentis SA (2007).

-Currently, he serves as Board member of Lonza Group Ltd., Chairman of the Advisory Board of the Novartis Venture Fund, Board member of CSEM - Centre Suisse d'Electronique et de Microtechnique as well as member of the Foundation Boards of the World Economic Forum (WEF) and the Verbier Festival, Switzerland.
+Currently, he serves as Board member of Lonza Group Ltd, and Logitech International S.A. and is Chairman of the Advisory Board of the Novartis Venture Fund.
+Furthermore, Patrick Aebischer is a member of the Foundation Boards of the Verbier Festival and the Montreux Jazz Festival, Switzerland.